Christkd/Registration_and_Login/README.md

 - On this project, I created and designed a Registration and Login form.
 It can be used for websites, social medias, blogs, etc.

--Flask-bcrypt is included for passwords.
+- Flask-bcrypt is included for passwords.
 Bcrypt is a cryptographic hash function designed for password hashing and safe storing in the backend of applications in a way that is less susceptible to dictionary-based cyberattacks.

 - Below are screenshots of the front end.